GeauxWeisbeck4/andrewweisbeck.tech-V1.0.0/andrewweisbeck.tech/README.md

-# Website
+# AndrewWeisbeck.tech - The official documentation site for the projects of GeauxWeisbeck4
 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+I chose Docusaurus because of its ease of implementation and

 ### Installation